-Investor relations costs increased due to the engagement of internal and external investor relations consultants and increased activity associated with on-going financing and promotional initiatives.
+Investor relations costs increased due to the engagement of investor relations consultants and increased activity associated with on-going financing and promotional initiatives.
 Additional consulting, professional fees, regulatory fees and transfer agent costs were incurred with respect to obtaining a listing on the OTCQB Marketplace.